Phase (matter): Number of phases

 For a given composition, only certain phases are possible at a given temperature and pressure.
 The number and type of phases that will form is hard to predict and is usually determined by experiment.
 The results of such experiments can be plotted in phase diagrams.

 The phase diagram shown here is for a single component system.
 In this simple system, phases that are possible, depend only on pressure and temperature.
 The markings show points where two or more phases can co-exist in equilibrium.
 At temperatures and pressures away from the markings, there will be only one phase at equilibrium.

 In the diagram, the blue line marking the boundary between liquid and gas does not continue indefinitely, but terminates at a point called the critical point.
 As the temperature and pressure approach the critical point, the properties of the liquid and gas become progressively more similar.
 At the critical point, the liquid and gas become indistinguishable.
 Above the critical point, there are no longer separate liquid and gas phases: there is only a generic fluid phase referred to as a supercritical fluid.
 In water, the critical point occurs at around 647 K (374 °C or 705 °F) and 22.064 MPa.

 An unusual feature of the water phase diagram is that the solid–liquid phase line (illustrated by the dotted green line) has a negative slope.
 For most substances, the slope is positive as exemplified by the dark green line.
 This unusual feature of water is related to ice having a lower density than liquid water.
 Increasing the pressure drives the water into the higher density phase, which causes melting.

 Another interesting though not unusual feature of the phase diagram is the point where the solid–liquid phase line meets the liquid–gas phase line.
 The intersection is referred to as the triple point.
 At the triple point, all three phases can coexist.

 Experimentally, phase lines are relatively easy to map due to the interdependence of temperature and pressure that develops when multiple phases form.
-Gibbs' phase rule suggests that different phase are completely determined by these variables.
-Consider a test apparatus consisting of a closed and well insulated cylinder equipped with a piston.
+Gibbs' phase rule suggests that different phases are completely determined by these variables.
+Consider a test apparatus consisting of a closed and well-insulated cylinder equipped with a piston.
 By controlling the temperature and the pressure, the system can be brought to any point on the phase diagram.
-From a point in the solid stability region (left side of diagram), increasing the temperature of the system would bring it into the region where a liquid or a gas is the equilibrium phase (depending on the pressure).
+From a point in the solid stability region (left side of the diagram), increasing the temperature of the system would bring it into the region where a liquid or a gas is the equilibrium phase (depending on the pressure).
 If the piston is slowly lowered, the system will trace a curve of increasing temperature and pressure within the gas region of the phase diagram.
 At the point where gas begins to condense to liquid, the direction of the temperature and pressure curve will abruptly change to trace along the phase line until all of the water has condensed.